asyncjs/async-website/_posts/2016-02-18-graham-and-yann.md

 ---
 number: 138
-title: Twofer - Graham Smith & Yann Eves
+title: Twofer - From Local to Live (plus untitled talk by Yann Eves)
 summary: "A JavaScript Meetup for Brighton & Hove"
 date: 2016-02-18T19:15+00:00
 lanyrd: